-- Encourage your child to show you information from school - Encourage your child to get their clothes, coat and snack ready the night before, ensuring they have everything they need for the next school day - Promote table manners and social skills at home

-How can the children help?

-- Demonstrate greater independence

-- To sit sensibly, have respect for others

-- To follow the teacher's instructions

-- To try their best to wash their hands properly

-- To give homework to the teacher on time

-- To listen and be respectful with support workers in class

-- Maintain a growth mindset 'I can do it!'
+- Encourage your child to show you information from school - Encourage your child to get their clothes, coat and snack ready the night before, ensuring they have everything they need for the next school day - Promote table manners and social skills at home - Ensure your child tries to find balance a time to rest is key!
+How can the children help? - Demonstrate greater independence - To sit sensibly, have respect for others - To follow the teacher's instructions - To try their best to wash their hands properly - To give homework to the teacher on time - To listen and be respectful with support workers in class - Maintain a growth mindset 'I can do it!'
 'A mistake is a learning step!'